The Passage of the Delaware: Setting

 The painting's large size draws influences from the depictions of large battle scenes popular in Europe at the time.
 American artists during this period favored using the large-scale format to paint landscapes, such as John Vanderlyn's 165-foot paintings of the royal gardens at Versailles.
 Sully's choice of size and action in The Passage of The Delaware may draw inspiration from John Singleton Copley's The Death of Major Pierson, (1783) in which the subject of the image is at the center of theatrical action.

 Sully closely follows first-hand accounts from the night of the crossing of the Delaware when composing the setting of the work.
 Across the river, through snow, mist, and darkness, the outline of a small house denotes McKonkey's ferry house, a landmark frequently referenced in accounts of the crossing.
 Scattered in the river and traveling towards the house are the flat bottom Durham Boats that Washington used to ferry his men across the Delaware River and into New Jersey, which are slightly less obscured than the house.
 The last artillery piece appears to roll down the hill towards the left of the image.
 Additionally, Sully depicts the actions of Washington and his men under the illumination of the moon, whose presence has been confirmed from moon phase records showing that the night of December 25, 1776 was a full moon.
 The snow and mist of the night, which contribute to the distant haze have also been confirmed from first-hand accounts of the crossing.
 While most of the painting is true to the exact events of the night, Sully adds the sun rising in the distance, despite the fact that the entire crossing was performed before three o'clock in the morning.

-The 1795 marble bust of George Washington by Giuseppe Ceracchi that heavily influenced Sully's depiction in The Passage of the Delaware.
+The 1795 marble bust of George Washington by Giuseppe Ceracchi, which was heavily influenced Sully's depiction in The Passage of the Delaware.

 Surrounding Washington, Sully depicts several men.
 Immediately behind Washington, Sully places a man on horseback pointing a sword and orchestrating the movement of troops.
 This man is believed to be Colonel Henry Knox, who was in charge of directing troop movement in the crossing.
 The other two men surrounding Washington have not been positively identified.